-Psalms 1:1-3 How happy is the man who … his delight is in the LORD’s instruction, and he meditates on it day and night.
+Psalm 1:1-3 How happy is the man who … his delight is in the LORD’s instruction, and he meditates on it day and night.
 He is like a tree planted beside streams of water that bears its fruit in season and whose leaf does not wither.
 Whatever he does prospers.

-Psalms 119:11 I have treasured Your word in my heart so that I may not sin against You.
+Psalm 119:11 I have treasured Your word in my heart so that I may not sin against You.

-Psalms 119:97 How I love Your instruction!
+Psalm 119:97 How I love Your instruction!
 It is my meditation all day long.

-Psalms 145:5 I will speak of Your splendor and glorious majesty and Your wonderful works.
+Psalm 145:5 I will speak of Your splendor and glorious majesty and Your wonderful works.

 Proverbs 22:17-18 Listen closely, pay attention to the words of the wise, and apply your mind to my knowledge.
 For it is pleasing if you keep them within you and if they are constantly on your lips.